The Autism Matters Theatre

 Alt Text

-Hear leading autism specialists explore popular topics and offer trusted advice in the Autism Matters Theatre.
+Hear leading autism specialists explore key topics and offer trusted advice in the Autism Matters Theatre.

 Sound is relayed to the audience through wireless headsets to reduce noise levels in the hall.